package-broker/cloudflare-deploy-action/README.md

 ### "Failed to create or find D1 database"

 Check that your API token has D1 Database permissions.
+See [Cloudflare API Token Permissions](https://package.broker/docs/deployment/cloudflare-api-token-permissions) for required permissions.
 Verify account ID is correct.

 ### "Migrations may have already been applied"